MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Management/Get-Process.md

 Indicates that this cmdlet gets the file version information for the program that runs in the process.

-On Windows Vista and later versions of Windows, you must open PowerShell with the **Run as administrator** option to use this parameter on processes that you do not own.
+On Windows, you must open PowerShell with the **Run as administrator** option to use this parameter on processes that you don't own.

 Using this parameter is equivalent to getting the **MainModule.FileVersionInfo** property of each process object.
 When you use this parameter, `Get-Process` returns a **FileVersionInfo** object **System.Diagnostics.FileVersionInfo**, not a process object.
-So, you cannot pipe the output of the command to a cmdlet that expects a process object, such as `Stop-Process`.
+Therefore, you can't pipe the output of the command to a cmdlet that expects a process object, such as `Stop-Process`.

 ```yaml
 Type: System.Management.Automation.SwitchParameter